 top of page

-We offer services at Rhythm of the Horse that can benefit individuals with a variety of diagnoses including Cerebral Palsy, Multiple Sclerosis, Developmental Delay, Traumatic Brain Injury, Stroke, Autism and Learning or Language Disabilities.
+We offer services at Rhythm of the Horse that can benefit individuals with a variety of diagnoses including Cerebral Palsy, Multiple Sclerosis, Developmental Delay, Traumatic Brain Injury, Down Syndrome, Stroke, Autism and Learning or Language Disabilities.
 See below for details.

 Conductive Education sessions take place in the therapy room, on a horse, out on the farm or any combination of all 3.